Appeals FAQs

 What are the benefits of having a ‘on the papers’ hearing?

-Most Refusal to Assess appeals are heard ‘on papers, ‘ meaning you do not need to attend in person or via video.
+Most Refusal to Assess appeals are heard ‘on the papers,’ meaning you do not need to attend in person or virtually.
 This is because the decision can usually be made based on the evidence already received through the paperwork.

 However, for other appeals, they will usually be heard in person or via video.
 You will be asked on the SEND35 form whether you would like this heard ‘on papers’ instead.
 By agreeing to this, there is an advantage of you not having to speak to the judge, and it also means the decision could be made earlier, as meetings would not need to be rescheduled.

-The disadvantage is that if you feel that your paper evidence is not very strong and you might want a chance to explain more in front of the Judge.
+The disadvantage is that if you feel that your paper evidence is not very strong, you might want a chance to explain more in front of the Judge.
 If this is the case, do not agree to a paper hearing.

 What happens if the LA does not oppose the CONTENTS appeal?